There are three main ways you can find out if you are the subject of an outstanding warrant. These are by:

 - recalled by the judge, or

 A search warrant is a third type of warrant in California.
-It does not give the police authority to arrest a person.
-Rather, the warrant allows the police to search:
+It does not give the police authority to arrest you.
+Rather, the warrant is a writ that allows the police to search:

 - a person,